Krasen007/MoneyExperiment/README.md

 #### Possible features to be implemented

 Walet functionality to transfer between accounts.<br>
+NetWorth of multiple accounts.<br>
 Add description.
 Maybe only on AllUserTransactionFile.<br>
+Ability to find and load or rename items in budget folder.<br>
 Get it setup using git portable.<br>
-Ability to find and load or rename items in budget folder.<br>
 Test the app on linux.<br>
 Add tool or functionality to update all needed for git .bat files.
 Example: First run, setup your git remote, then the app opens all the .bat files and changes the lines needed for git to match the users input.<br>
 Publish releases on github, and since I am already using git to downlaod the database, maybe I can use github to download new versions of the app.